ersanchez/instructional-design/cli/command-line.md

 * display the present working directory
 * know and use shortcuts for the home directory
 * find files
-* combine two or more unix commands
-* use grep
 * execute a file
 * create a file archive
 * compress a file or files